ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

 ## IaaS Components

+The Design Decision Tool includes considerations and caveats for the primary options available within each design component category.
-Refer to [Design Decision Tool Usage](usage.md) for an introduction and example of using the following design component categories with considerations and caveats for the primary options available within each category:
+Refer to [Design Decision Tool Usage](usage.md) for an introduction and example of using the Design Decision Tool.
+Switch to [Design Decision Express Tool](express.md) for an at-a-glance format of the Design Decision Tool.

 * ![Compute Options](#compute)
 * ![Storage Options](#storage)